mur073/anti-de/tasks-statements/ch-minimization.md

 1*0\
 *01

 We consider that * comes after all other characters in the alphabet (when ordering the conjunctions).
-In the case where the DNF is empty (i.e., contains $0$ conjunctions), the file should contain $n 0$, where $n$ is the number of variables.
+In the case where the DNF is empty (i.e., contains $0$ conjunctions), the file should contain $n$ $0$, where $n$ is the number of variables.